jjkay03/NationsEvent/README.md

 - `/permanentmessage <message>` : Displays a message to all players until cleared.
 - `/admingui` : Open admin GUI - toggle on or off main plugin features.
 - `/globalchat` : Enable/Disable the ability for players to use the chat.
+- `/restockvillagers` : Restock trades of all villagers on the server.

 _+ Seasson specific commands_